w3903771/PUBG-data-analyze/README.md

 ![image](https://img.shields.io/github/repo-size/w3903771/PUBG-data-analyze?label=size)
 ![image](https://img.shields.io/badge/License-Apache--2.0-green)

-A project for PUBG data analyze with scraping in Python.
+A project for PUBG data analyze with scraping in Python.</br></br>
+This project is also being manually synchronized on [Gitee](https://gitee.com/light_of_heaven/PUBG-data-analyze)
 # Overview
 ***
 This project mainly analyzed data from 100,000 PUBG matches from 10,000 different players and promote a proposal about this game.